Support Us Button Widget

 Experiencing the Chattanooga Film Festival like a cinephile

-As seasoned goers of the Chattanooga Film Festival, we reely can’t wait for its return to The Read House on Friday, June 21 through Sunday, June 23.
+As seasoned goers of the Chattanooga Film Festival, we reely can’t wait for its return Friday, June 20 through Sunday, June 22 — this time, going back to its roots + taking over the Chattanooga Theatre Centre.

 To help you get prepared, we’re dropping important info and recommendations to navigate this in-person and virtual film festival.